SebasAren/progProject/PROCESS.md

 ## Tuesday 23-1-2018
 Today I finished the grouped bar chart with double y-axis.
 I also changed the type of visualization it has become.
 It will now show a country as a group with 2 bars, one showing the selected internet quality parameter and the other showing the selected economic parameter.

+## Wednesday 24-1-2018
+Today I finished the regression line and the last bit of interactivity that needed to be done.
+All that's left is making the axis labels and plot titles.
+I am very pleased with the "end result".